nwillc/genfuncs/README.md

 func MapMerge[K comparable, V any](mv ...GMap[K, GSlice[V]]) GMap[K, GSlice[V]]
 ```

 MapMerge merges maps together into a new map\.
-The last value of a key iss the one to be used\.
+The last value of a key is the one to be used\.

 ### func \(GMap\[K\, V\]\) [Contains](<https://github.com/nwillc/genfuncs/blob/master/container/gmap.go#L23>)